quasar098/booksmack/README.md

 | happy songs | song #3 |

 Song #1 could be happy, but it is also a good song<br>
-it can't go in both folders with this method though
+it can't go in both folders with regular bookmarks though

 ### with extension